And they went out and fled from the tomb, for trembling and astonishment had seized them, and they said nothing.

 So that said, what about the original ending of Mark?
-Its implications are rather astounding for Christian origins.
-I have dealt with this issue more generally in my post, “What Really Happened on Easter Morning,” that sets the stage for the following implications.
+Its implications are rather astounding for Christian origins and trying to determine what really happened Easter morning.
+Notice the following implications.

 1. Since Mark is our earliest gospel, written according to most scholars around the time of the destruction of Jerusalem by the Romans in 70 CE, or perhaps in the decade before, we have strong textual evidence that the first generation of Jesus followers were perfectly fine with a gospel account that recounted no appearances of Jesus.
 We have to assume that the author of Mark’s gospel did not consider his account deficient in the least and he was either passing on, or faithfull promoting, what he considered to be the authentic gospel.
 What most Christians do when they think about Easter is ignore Mark.
 Since Mark knows nothing of any appearances of Jesus as a resuscitated corpse in Jerusalem, walking about, eating, and showing his wounds, as recounted by Matthew, Luke, and John, those stories are simply allowed to “fill in” for his assumed deficiency.
 In other words, no one allows Mark to have a voice.
 What he lacks, ironically, serves to marginalize and mute him!